-Risks Related to the Regulatory Approval and Commercialization of Our Lead Product Candidate, Furoscix
+Risks Related to the Regulatory Approval and Commercialization of Our Lead Product Candidate, FUROSCIX

-We are heavily dependent on the success of our product candidates and, in particular, our lead product candidate, Furoscix, for which regulatory approval is pending.
+We are heavily dependent on the success of our product candidates and, in particular, our lead product candidate, FUROSCIX.
 We cannot give any assurance that we will receive regulatory approval for this product candidate or any other product candidates, which is necessary before they can be commercialized.

-To date, we have expended significant time, resources and effort on the development of our product candidates, and a substantial majority of our resources are now focused on seeking marketing approval for and planning for potential commercialization of our most advanced product candidate, Furoscix, in the United States.
-Our business and future success are substantially dependent on our ability to successfully and timely obtain regulatory approval for and commercialize Furoscix for the treatment of decompensated heart failure.
+To date, we have expended significant time, resources and effort on the development of our product candidates, and a substantial majority of our resources are now focused on seeking marketing approval for and planning for potential commercialization of our most advanced product candidate, FUROSCIX, in the United States.
+Our business and future success are substantially dependent on our ability to successfully and timely obtain regulatory approval for and commercialize FUROSCIX for the treatment of decompensated heart failure.
 All of our other product candidates are in earlier stages of development and subject to the risks of failure inherent in developing drug products.
-Accordingly, our ability to generate significant product revenues in the near term will depend almost entirely on our ability to successfully obtain marketing approval for and commercialize Furoscix.
+Accordingly, our ability to generate significant product revenues in the near term will depend almost entirely on our ability to successfully obtain marketing approval for and commercialize FUROSCIX.